Cray-HPE/docs-csm/operations/node_management/Removing_a_Liquid-cooled_blade_from_a_System.md

 # Removing a Liquid-cooled blade from a System

-This procedure will remove a liquid-cooled blades from a HPE Cray EX system.
+This procedure will remove a liquid-cooled blades from an HPE Cray EX system.

 ## Perquisites
 -   The Cray command line interface \(CLI\) tool is initialized and configured on the system.